 Controlled Substance Properties

-Properties in the City of Surrey identified as being used for the manufacture, storage, growing or sale of controlled substances (for example, marihuana or methamphetamine) must meet health and safety requirements before people are allowed to occupy the property.
+Properties in the City of Surrey identified as being used for the manufacture, storage, growing or sale of controlled substances such as marihuana or methamphetamine must meet health and safety requirements before people are allowed to occupy the property.

 Invoices property owners for special safety inspections performed by the Electrical Fire Safety Inspection team.

 Invoices property owners for dismantling costs incurred by the RCMP.

 Ensures controlled substance properties are remediated to the City’s requirements or demolished.

 Confirming the Status of a Controlled Substance Property

 The Bylaw & Licensing Section maintains records of controlled substance properties and their status.